hashicorp/vagrant/website/docs/source/v2/provisioning/ansible.html.md

 `vagrant_ansible_inventory`.

 The `ansible.groups` option can be used to pass a hash of group names and group members to be included in the generated inventory file.
+Group variables are intentionally not supported, as this practice is not recommended.
 For example:

 ```
 ansible.groups = {